Skip to content

 Perhaps one of the most well-known stories to come out of the Titanic was that of Molly Brown, portrayed in the James Cameron film by Kathy Bates.

 Famously known as “The Unsinkable Molly Brown,” Margaret Brown earned that nickname by taking over the lifeboat she was on and threatening to throw the quartermaster overboard if he didn’t turn back to look for more survivors.
-She was successful in getting the other women on board to work with her and they managed to row their way back to the crash site and save several more people.
+She successfully got the other women on board to work with her, and they managed to row their way back to the crash site and save several more people.

-Molly Brown Titanic hero and philanthropist used her status after the disaster to promote her activism, fighting for women’s rights, children’s education as well as the preservation and commemoration of the bravery of the men who sacrificed themselves on the ship.
+Molly Brown, a Titanic hero and philanthropist, used her status after the disaster to promote her activism, fighting for women’s rights and children’s education and preserving and commemorating the bravery of the men who sacrificed themselves on the ship.

 Heroines Lucile Carter and Noël Leslie

-Despite their aristocratic status, both Lucile Carter and countess Noël Leslie helped get their respective lifeboats to safety by managing the oars tirelessly for hours on end to get to safety.
+Despite their aristocratic status, Lucile Carter and Countess Noël Leslie helped get their respective lifeboats to safety by managing the oars tirelessly for hours to get to safety.

-A noted countess and philanthropist, Noël Leslie made perhaps her greatest mark on history when she took charge of one of the Titanic lifeboats and helped steer it to safety.
+A noted countess and philanthropist, Noël Leslie made perhaps her most significant mark on history when she took charge of one of the Titanic lifeboats and helped steer it to safety.
 She also urged them to sing songs to keep their spirits up.
-Not only that, but when they reached the Carpathia, she is also said to have gathered food and medicine and translated for as many passengers as she could.
+Not only that but when they reached the Carpathia, she was also said to have gathered food and medicine and translated it for as many passengers as she could.

 Lady Countess Rothes ( Noël Leslie / Lucy Noël Martha nee Dyer-Edwards)

-Noël Leslie, Countess of Rothes was a British philanthropist and social leader and is considered a heroine of the Titanic disaster.
-The countess was a popular figure in London society known for her beauty, grace, personality and diligence with which she helped to organise lavish entertainment patronised by the English royalty and members of the nobility.
+Noël Leslie, Countess of Rothes, was a British philanthropist and social leader and is considered a heroine of the Titanic disaster.
+The Countess was a popular figure in London society known for her beauty, grace, personality, and diligence.
+She helped organise lavish entertainment patronised by the English royalty and members of the nobility.

 The Countess was involved in charity work throughout the UK, assisting the Red Cross with fundraising and as a nurse in London during World War I. She was also a leading benefactor of Queen Charlotte’s and Chelsea Hospital.